wesbos/beginner-javascript-notes/notes/Module 11꞉ Prototypes, this, new and Inheritance.md

 We have already used it a couple of times like when we throw an error, create a date or create a new array using the new keyword.

-Let's talk about dates.
-Let's say we had a date that we assigned the value of AUgust 11 2025 to and logged it, you would see in the console a string of the date.
+Speaking of dates, let's say you had a date that you assigned the value of August 11 2025 to and logged it to the console, it would return a string representation of the date.

 ```
 const myDate = new Date('August 11, 2025');